 The Company continues to provide samples and to negotiate with E-Glass and other types of end users in Asia, North America and Europe.
 Part of this process included several site visits with potential end-users.
 The Company recently collected an additional 35 tonnes of material for future testing.
+This has now been crushed in Denmark.
 Project design work is ongoing to finalize the flowsheet and project parameters for development.